m87-labs/moondream-examples/quickstart/modal/README.md

 import moondream as md
 from PIL import Image

-# to use with the example code, make sure to add /v1 at the end
+# To use with the example code, make sure to add /v1 at the end.
 model = md.vl(endpoint="https://yourname--moondream-server-dev.modal.run/v1")
 image = Image.open("/path/to/image")